 - Greater overall media exposure: Generally speaking, Bitcoin is the “go-to” cryptocurrency media outlets refer to in discussions about cryptocurrency, as well as in blockchain technology.

-- Greater level of public awareness: The general public’s knowledge of cryptocurrency is still highly limited, so Bitcoin is the one of the only – if not the only – cryptocurrency or blockchain asset many members of the public are aware of or have some cursory knowledge of.
+- A greater level of public awareness: The general public’s knowledge of cryptocurrency is still highly limited, so Bitcoin is the one of the only – if not the only – cryptocurrency or blockchain asset many members of the public are aware of or have some cursory knowledge of.

 - Early adoption from merchants: Bitcoin has had both more time, and therefore more opportunity to form relationships with merchants.
 A clear example of this is the far greater number of merchants who accept BTC in comparison to LTC.